7. Retrosynthesis

 7.2.1 Types of Computational Approaches

 Computational methods for retrosynthesis can be broadly categorized into two main types: template-based and template-free approaches.
+In this section, we provide a brief overview of both, but the detailed methods for single-step retrosynthesis presented in this chapter fall in the category of template-free methods.

 Template-Based Methods